Yasmine92/nagios-utilities/README.md

 # nagios-utilities
-Nagios scripts that are usefulf for everyday tasks
+Nagios scripts that are useful for everyday tasks